North London derby: Statistics and records

 As of 15 January 2025, there have been 197 competitive first-class meetings between the two teams since the first league meeting in 1909, of which Arsenal have won 84 and Tottenham 61.
 The most goals in one game were scored in the closely contested 5–4 Arsenal victory at White Hart Lane on 13 November 2004.
 The biggest winning margin was a 6–0 away win by Arsenal on 6 March 1935.
 Tottenham have twice won 5–0 (25 December 1911 and 4 April 1983) and Arsenal once (23 December 1978), with all three fixtures taking place at White Hart Lane.
 Arsenal also won by 5–2 margins both in February and November 2012 home at the Emirates.

 Tottenham's record for goals scored against Arsenal is 14 goals by Harry Kane, with Bobby Smith scoring 10 goals followed by Billy Minter with nine goals.
 Arsenal's record is held jointly by Emmanuel Adebayor, Alan Sunderland and Robert Pires, with eight goals each.
 Adebayor also formerly shared the record for most goals by a player in the North London derby with ten: eight scored for Arsenal and two for Tottenham.
 Arsenal's long-time defender David O'Leary holds the record for most North London derbies played with 35, while Gary Mabbutt and Steve Perryman shared the corresponding record for Spurs, with 31.

 Terry Dyson is the only Spurs player to score a hat-trick in a first-class derby game, having done so on 26 August 1961 in a 4–3 win for Spurs.
-The Arsenal players to have done so are Ted Drake (20 October 1934) and Alan Sunderland (23 December 1978).
+The Arsenal players to have done so are Ted Drake (20 October 1934), Alan Sunderland (23 December 1978) and Eberechi Eze (23 November 2025).